Homemade Peach Ice Cream

 Tips for using a KitchenAid Attachment:

 1. Place bowl attachment in freezer.
 You’ll want to be sure to store the bowl in the freezer for AT LEAST 15 hours before using.
-Since we have an extra freezer in our laundry room, I keep ours in there all the time.
+Since we have an extra freezer in our laundry room, I store the attachment in it.
 That way we can make ice cream on a whim!

 2. Run mixer in advance.
 Attach bowl to the KitchenAid mixer and add the attachments.
 Start mixer on the lowest setting BEFORE adding ice cream mixture.
 This will prevent the bowl from freezing up.